seamusoconnor/seamusoconnor.github.io/_posts/2022-11-11-migrate-to-github.md

 this happened enough times that I moved the RPI from the attic to my office, not because the site broke often, but more because when it did, it wasn't possible for me to fix it remotely.

-although WordPress is a nice, relatively simple to have a small blog, it was also a black box for me, and when I migrated form RPI B+ to RPI3, I spen da bunch of time migrating databases, which amounted to blindly copying files from one PI to another, hoping I would get enough data to figure out what was happening.
+although WordPress is a nice, relatively simple to have a small blog, it was also a black box for me, and when I migrated form RPI B+ to RPI3, I spend a bunch of time migrating databases, which amounted to blindly copying files from one PI to another, hoping I would get enough data to figure out what was happening.

-Additionally, over time I had added some other services to the RPI3, a piHole server, a PLEX media server and whatever technology at the time I was playing with.
+Additionally, over time I had added some other services to the RPI3, a Pi-Hole server, a PLEX media server and whatever technology at the time I was playing with.
 It meant that I had a bunch of services running that made me cautious of breaking something.

 ## What was I looking for

 Ideally, I wanted to get out of the hardware side of the web-hosting, free up my RPI for more experimental purposes, while having a deploy-and-forget blog.
-Working on ambiguous technical issues for my day job, and whatever additional study I was doing meant spending two days trying to debug the Raspberry PI without breaking the site or some other forgotten tool, wasn't advancing my technical knowledge or reducing the friction of making new posts
+Working on ambiguous technical issues for my day job, and whatever additional study I was doing meant spending two days trying to debug the Raspberry PI without breaking the site or some other  wasn't advancing my technical knowledge or reducing the friction of making new posts

-My other requirement was to have some standard, plain-text-based, portable site so If there was complications with the platform, I could pull my content and at least move to something else.
+My other requirement was to have some standard, plain-text based, portable site so If there was complications with the platform, I could pull my content and at least move to something else.

-I had checked hosting on AWS/Google Cloud but altough they have static website hosting, it just seemed I would be adding some unneeded overhead.
+I had checked hosting on AWS/Google Cloud but although they have static website hosting, it just seemed I would be adding some unneeded overhead.

 The other promising option was hosting through Notion but I explored it and for whatever reason I can't think of now, it was a non-runner.